 This slow and steady process helps to minimize the severe withdrawal symptoms so that the ultimate comfort and safety of the patient is constantly maintained.

 Detox or detoxification is the process of ridding the body of all addictive substances such as illicit drugs, prescription drugs, or alcohol.
 For both physical and psychological reasons, it is essential that a client be substance-free when participating in addiction treatment.
-Abstinence allows clients to meaningfully access and address the deep-seeded emotional, psychological, and social issues that underpin addiction, while minimizing safety risks.
+Abstinence allows clients to meaningfully access and address the deep-seated emotional, psychological, and social issues that underpin addiction while minimizing safety risks.

 Depending on the severity and type of addiction, the length of time in a detox center can vary.
-Detox addresses the physical withdrawal symptoms of substance use through individualized interventions and 24/7 monitoring by qualified professionals.
-Therapeutic groups, classes, sessions, and assignments are also provided so that clients may begin healing their minds as well as their bodies.
+A medical detox addresses the physical withdrawal symptoms of substance use through individualized interventions and 24/7 monitoring by qualified professionals.
+Therapeutic groups, classes, sessions, and assignments are also provided so that clients may begin healing their mental health as well as their bodies during their treatment program.
 Drug detox is only the beginning and should not be utilized as a standalone treatment.
 The next phase of the recovery journey typically involves either residential treatment or an outpatient program to facilitate long-lasting recovery.